jgayfer/blog/src/pages/dont-write-rust-like-java.md

 pubDate: "Oct 7 2023"
 ---

 I’ve been interested in the _idea_ of Rust for a couple years now.
 Type safe, memory safe, and an emphasis on correctness.
-What’s not the love?
+What’s not to love?

 The percentage of errors I encounter while working on [Apollo](https://apollo.fyi) (a Python app) that could have been caught by the Rust compiler is quite high (I won’t claim 100%, but pretty close).
 In general, compilers can catch a lot of issues that might otherwise make their way to production when using a dynamic language (like Python or Ruby), though not all compilers are equal.
 Type safety is great, but Rust’s emphasis on _correctness_ is where I find the most appeal.